RibbonCommunications/webrtc-distant-js/step-by-step/connections.md

 We suggest using a standard encoding such as JSON and a standard structure for your messages such as [Flux Standard Actions](https://github.com/redux-utilities/flux-standard-action)

-Then we can start defining messages that our remote application will respond to and perform operation.
+Then we can start defining messages that our remote application will respond to by performing operations.

 Let's define a simple message to move the window, it will look like this: